Using Picture Books in Math Instruction

 I love books!
 And I love math!
 Seriously, can you ever have too many books or too much math in your life?
 No way!
 (Also, I think it is impossible to have too much chocolate.)

 Carefully-selected picture books can set the stage for engaged, connected learning in math.
 Did you know that, even more than reading ability, mastering early math skills predicts later school success (Duncan et al. 2007)?
 Like me, you probably love sharing picture books with your children, but you may feel less confident when it comes to math.
-Help bridge something you love, literacy, with rich math learning by using picture books.
+Parents and math teachers, help bridge something you love, literacy, with rich math learning by using picture books.

 1. Find the Math in Your Favorite Books